Finasteride for Recurrent Priapism in Children and Adolescents with Sickle Cell Disease: Report of 5 Cases

 TLDR Finasteride effectively reduced priapism episodes in children with sickle cell disease without side effects.

-This study reported on the use of finasteride for treating recurrent priapism in 5 children and adolescents with sickle cell disease (SCD).
-The patients, with an average age of 12.2 years, experienced frequent episodes of priapism before treatment, with one patient having episodes nearly daily.
-Finasteride was administered daily for an average of 7.5 months, resulting in a significant reduction in the frequency and duration of priapism episodes.
-After treatment, 4 patients experienced no further crises, and one had only sporadic, shorter episodes.
+This study reported on the use of finasteride for treating recurrent priapism in 5 children and adolescents with sickle cell disease.
+The patients, with an average age of 12.2 years, experienced a significant reduction in the frequency of priapism episodes during the treatment period, which lasted an average of 7.5 months.
+Before treatment, patients had frequent episodes, with one experiencing them nearly daily.
+After treatment, 4 patients had no further crises, and one had only sporadic, shorter episodes.
 No side effects were observed, and all patients maintained normal erectile function.
-The study concluded that finasteride appeared to be an effective short-term treatment for recurrent priapism in this population, but emphasized the need for long-term studies with more participants to confirm its safety and efficacy.
+The study concluded that finasteride appeared to be an effective short-term treatment, but emphasized the need for long-term studies with more participants to fully assess its safety and efficacy.

 Discuss this study in the Community →